Bio724/Bio724-Lecture-Notes/lecture-data-wrangling-unix/merging-tabular-data.md

 The argument `"^(2011|2012)"` is a regular expression (the `-E` flag tells `grep` to use it's "extended" regular expression syntax).
 Regular expressions are a way of describing patterns in strings.
 This particular regular expression means "match at the beginning of a line the strings '2011' or '2012'".

+See (Regular Expression in Grep)[https://linuxize.com/post/regular-expressions-in-grep/] for an overview of the grep RE syntax.

 ### Sorting using `sort`